-CEO regulatory focus.
-Our two independent variables are CEO promotion focus and prevention focus.
-To capture the strength of the CEOs' regulatory foci we conducted a content analysis of letters to shareholders for the fiscal years 1997-2006 in our sample of companies.
+analysis of letters to the shareholders for the fiscal years 1997-2006 in our sample of companies.
 Content analysis has emerged as an important tool for management scholarship for a wide variety of research questions (Duriau, Reger, & Pfarrer, 2007; Kaplan, 2008).
-In particular, content analysis of letters to shareholders has been used to capture CEO cognition and attention (Eggers & Kaplan, 2009; Kaplan, 2008; Marcel, Barr, & Duhaime, 2010; Nadkarni & Barr, 2008), values (Daly, Pouder, & Kabanoff, 2004), and psychological characteristics such as commitment to the status quo (McClelland et al., 2010) and charismatic vision (Fanelli et al., 2009).
-Letters to shareholders offer a particular benefit for longitudinal research in that they provide a non-intrusive and consistent annual form of communication that can be directly compared across years.
-This provides a stability that:

-cannot be captured through surveys or interviews because of the lack of availability of informants over long periods of time and the inherent risks of retrospective bias.
-CEOs' comments in speeches, media interviews, or conference calls with analysts are ad hoc and therefore not available in comparable forms for all firms in all time periods.
-(Eggers & Kaplan, 2009: 468)
+In particular, content analysis of letters to the shareholders has been used to capture CEO cognition and attention (Eggers & Kaplan, 2009; Kaplan, 2008; Marcel, Barr, & Duhaime, 2010; Nadkarni & Barr, 2008), values (Daly, Pouder, & Kabanoff, 2004), and psychological characteristics such as commitment to the status quo (McClelland et al., 2010) and charismatic vision (Fanelli et al., 2009).
+Letters to the shareholders offer a particular benefit for longitudinal research in that they provide a non-intrusive and consistent annual form of communication that can be directly compared across years.
+This provides a stability that "cannot be captured through surveys or interviews because of the lack of availability of informants over long periods of time and the inherent risks of retrospective bias.
+CEOs' comments in speeches, media interviews, or conference calls with analysts are ad hoc and therefore not available in comparable forms for all firms in all time periods" (Eggers & Kaplan, 2009: 468).
 Analogous linguistic approaches have been used previously in order to successfully capture the strength of people's regulatory foci.
-For example, Johnson and colleagues (Johnson et al., 2013; Johnson, Lanaj, Tan, & Chang, 2012; Johnson & Steinman, 2009) successfully measured promotion and prevention foci via the number of promotion- and prevention-oriented words, respectively, that participants generated using a wordfragment completion task.
-A chief advantage of this approach is that regulatory focus typically operates outside of people's awareness and control; thus, individuals may not be always able to provide accurate self-assessments of their levels of promotion and prevention foci.
+For example, Johnson and colleagues (Johnson et al., 2013; Johnson, Lanaj, Tan, & Chang, 2012; Johnson & Steinman, 2009) have successfully measured promotion and prevention foci via the number of promotion- and prevention-oriented words, respectively, that participants generated using a word fragment completion task.
+A chief advantage of this approach is that regulatory focus typically operates outside of people's awareness and control, thus individuals may not be always able to provide accurate self-assessments of their levels of promotion and prevention foci.
 The use of implicit and indirect methods, such as content analyses of word usage, bypasses this problem (Uhlmann, Leavitt, Menges, Koopman, Howe, & Johnson, 2012).
 Even though people may lack full awareness of their promotion and prevention foci, these foci are still capable of influencing people's language and behavior (Johnson & Steinman, 2009).

-The letters to shareholders in our study were analyzed using Linguistic Inquiry and Word Count (LIWC) software (Pennebaker, Booth, & Francis,

-2007).
-LIWC includes both built-in dictionaries and the ability for users to create their own dictionaries.
-We developed dictionaries to track regulatory focus via the number of promotion-oriented (e.g., gain, growth) and prevention-oriented (e.g., loss, stability) words that CEOs use in the letters.
+The letters to the shareholders in our study were analyzed using the Linguistic Inquiry and Word Count software (LIWC) (Pennebaker, Booth, & Francis, 2007).
+LIWC includes both built in dictionaries and the ability to create your own dictionaries.
+We developed dictionaries to tap regulatory focus via the number of promotion-oriented (e.g., gain, growth) and prevention-oriented (e.g., loss, stability) words that CEOs use in the letters.
 The dictionaries were developed and validated through three steps.
-First, we created a list of words associated with the motivations and attitudes pertaining to prevention and promotion foci.
+First, we created a list of words associated with the motivations and attitudes associated with prevention and promotion foci.
 Included in this list were words used to capture regulatory foci via survey measures of regulatory focus (e.g., Lockwood, Jordan, & Kunda, 2002) and word fragment completion tests (Johnson et al., 2012; Johnson & Steinman, 2009).
 We then reduced this word list down to only those words that had the greatest theoretical alignment with prevention and promotion foci.
 This initial step produced final dictionaries that included 27 promotion words and 25 prevention words.